taijased/profile/README.md

 Since the first time I saw on the screen "Hello world!"I realized that this is what I want to devote myself to!
 Since then has flowed away a lot of lines of code.

+* View and edit markdown documents
   My main responsibilities in frontend development:
 * project development (frontend part) from scratch;
 * revision of existing projects;
 * development of business logic and back-end system for product support;
 * user interface design;
 * the creation of a functional API (joint work with front-end developers);
 * cross-browser and adaptive HTML5/CSS3 layout.

   My main responsibilities in ios development:
     * development of mobile applications for iOS;